-NOTE: Ask your hearing care professional to enable Phone Now as one of your programs.
+NOTE: Ask your hearing care professional to enable Auto-Phone in your hearing aids.

-Phone Now warnings
+Auto-Phone warnings

 - Swallowing a magnet can be harmful to your health.
-If a magnet is swallowed, seek immediate medical attention - Keep magnets out of reach of pets, children, and people with cognitive, intellectual, or mental health challenges.

-The Phone Now magnet may affect sensitive medical devices/electronic systems.
-Seek advice from the manufacturers regarding appropriate safety measures when using the Phone Now solution near the sensitive device/equipment (pacemakers and defibrillators) in question.
+If a magnet is swallowed, seek immediate medical attention - Keep magnets out of reach of pets, children, and people with cognitive, intellectual, or mental health challenges. - The Auto-Phone magnet may affect sensitive medical devices/electronic systems.
+Seek advice from the manufacturers regarding appropriate safety measures when using the Auto-Phone solution near the sensitive device/equipment (pacemakers and defibrillators) in question.
 If the manufacturer cannot issue a statement, we recommend keeping the magnet or a telephone equipped with the magnet 30 cm (12") away from magnetically sensitive devices (e.g., pacemakers).

-Placing the Phone Now magnet
+Placing the Auto-Phone magnet